 Associate Professor in Mathematics

-At the moment, the department is particularly interested in strengthening the research in geometry and topology, as well as in computational mathematics / high performance computing.
-However, outstanding candidates in any of the other research areas in mathematics currently represented in the department are also invited to apply.
+At the moment, the department is particularly interested in strengthening the research activity in analysis and in computational mathematics.
+However, outstanding candidates in any of the other research areas in mathematics currently represented in the department are also invited to apply; please see https://www.ntnu.edu/imf/research/ for an overview.

 Preference will be given to candidates who have strong potential to strengthen the current research areas, or to provide a bridge between the different research activities in the department.